QuARK-0/alt-facts/readme.md

 ## Getting Started

+To test as one person: Open two browser windows side by side.

 If you have ever played Psych or Fibbage, this is a similar game.

 Gather 2 friends, login and click the ready button.
 When a question is displayed, enter a believable "fake" answer.
 The aim of the game is not only to answer the trivia question correctly but also to trick your opponent into selecting your "fake" answer.